QCaudron/new_to_licw/resources.md

 ## Groups.io

-When you join the LICW, you will be invited to join [our Groups.io email reflector](https://groups.io/g/LongIslandCWClub/topics).
+**Email reflector :** When you join the LICW, you will be invited to join [our Groups.io email reflector](https://groups.io/g/LongIslandCWClub/topics).
 This is where we send out announcements, and where you can ask questions and get help from other members.

-You can set your [email preferences](https://groups.io/g/LongIslandCWClub/editsub) to receive all emails or daily summaries.
+**Reflector preferences :** You can set your [email preferences](https://groups.io/g/LongIslandCWClub/editsub) to receive all emails or daily summaries.

-### Announcements
+## Announcements

-Every week, Rick W8KO sends out an email with the week's schedule and any other important announcements.
-This will always be pinned to the top of the Groups.io, and is called **Class & Forum Schedule for next week**.
+**Weekly schedule :** Every week, Rick W8KO sends out an email with the week's schedule and any other important announcements.
+This will always be pinned to the top of the [Groups.io](https://groups.io/g/LongIslandCWClub/topics), and is called **Class & Forum Schedule for next week**.

-Also pinned is an email from Dave VK5PL with information on [how to join classes](https://groups.io/g/LongIslandCWClub/topic/how_to_join_classes/99048520).
+**Zoom links :** Also pinned is an email from Dave VK5PL with information on [how to join classes](https://groups.io/g/LongIslandCWClub/topic/how_to_join_classes/99048520).
 Here, you'll find links to the Zoom rooms for each class.

 ## Club Dropbox